RhythmSharma10614346/CA_Python-Project-B9IS123-/README.md

+Different types of chatbots.
-Mental Health Chat Bot Service
+AI, Mental Health Chat Bot Service and General.

 B9IS123 Programming for Information Systems